What is toxic beauty advice?

 • #Thinspo, which often shows images of extremely thin bodies or shares quotes discouraging eating

-• And normalizing cosmetic and surgical procedures that can be unregulated, expensive and potentially dangerous, like fillers, Botox, gluteoplasty (also known as a ‘butt lift’), breast augmentation and rhinoplasty (also known as a ‘nose job’)
+• And normalizing cosmetic and surgical procedures that can be expensive and potentially dangerous, like fillers, injectables, gluteoplasty (also known as a ‘butt lift’), breast augmentation and rhinoplasty (also known as a ‘nose job’)

 Most young people understand the relationship between toxic beauty advice, social media and self-esteem, but they can still be encouraged to follow toxic advice in pursuit of unrealistic beauty standards.
 And over time, repeated exposure to it can damage young people’s body confidence.

 How can we take action to help young people with building self-esteem?

 Over 7 in 10 girls would like their parents to talk to them about how to manage toxic beauty advice on social media.*